-Temporal processing in the olfactory systemMay 17th, 2013 in Neuroscience /
+Temporal processing in the olfactory systemMay 17th, 2013 by John Hewitt in Neuroscience /

 The neural machinery underlying our olfactory sense continues to be an enigma for neuroscience.
 A recent review in Neuron seeks to expand traditional ideas about how neurons in the olfactory bulb might encode information about odorants.
 One of the main authors, Terry Sejnowski, had the floor for a brief while at last week's national BRAIN Initiative meeting, where discussion of neural codes was a key issue.
 The Neuron review was published the day after the meeting, and it supports the previously established idea that the olfactory bulb is in many ways structurally comparable to the retina.
 The authors note however, that due to the apparent sparsity and lack of topographical organization in the olfactory front end, the particular blend of temporal coding used there should differ significantly from that used in the retina.